FAQs

 What should I wear for an open water session?

-You’ll need a wetsuit, swim shoes or boots, a brightly coloured swim cap and a tow float.
-More detail is in the session prep guide and terms and conditions.
+You’ll need a swimsuit, wetsuit, swim shoes or boots, a brightly coloured swim cap and a tow float.
+A full kit list will be sent to you before your session.
+For Friday Sunset Dips, wetsuits are optional.

 I don’t have a wetsuit.
 Can I still book?